ibm-cloud-docs/containers/cs_plan_workers.md

 If your cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, you can [update your cluster to have Ubuntu 18 `x3c` worker nodes](/docs/containers?topic=containers-update#machine_type).

 **What virtual machine flavors are available?**</br>
 Worker node flavors vary by zone.
 The following table includes the most recent version of a flavor, such as `x3c` Ubuntu 18 worker nodes flavors, as opposed to the older `x2c` Ubuntu 16 worker node flavors.
-To see the machine types available in your zone, run `ibmcloud ks machine-types <zone>`.
+To see the flavors available in your zone, run .
 You can also review available [bare metal](#bm) or [SDS](#sds) machine types.